News

 For the first time, the Ecological Society of Australia (ESA) conference included a symposium addressing the challenges and opportunities surrounding the open data revolution thanks to the organisers, Professor Glenda Wardle at The University of Sydney and Dr Anita Smyth at The University of Adelaide, who are also members of TERN and Australia’s Ecosystem Science Council.

-While data sharing may be a challenging topic at an ecological conference as field studies often involve considerable personal commitment on behalf of the investigators, the session proved very popular and exceeded the organisers expectations.
+While ecosystem data sharing may be a challenging topic at an ecological conference as field studies often involve considerable personal commitment on behalf of the investigators, the session proved very popular and exceeded the organisers expectations.

 Participants heard from a range of speakers at universities, TERN, the Atlas of Living Australia and environmental departments of both Commonwealth and State governments.
 Together, the thought provoking talks covered both soft (licencing and policies) and hard (repositories and workflow software) infrastructure.